sswam/allemande/doc/guide.md

 - The chat is displayed in a secure cross-domain iframe, so JavaScript in the chat is not very dangerous.
 - Graphviz and Mermaid diagrams, TeX Math, any sort of charts, etc.
-- quality AI art with SDXL models, and assisted prompting; not censored
+- quality AI art with many art models, and assisted prompting; not censored
 - a flexible room file system; private, public and group chats
 - freely edit the chat history; archive or clear old chat rooms
 - a numbered "chapters" system, to split up your chats for performance